MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/What-s-supported-and-what-isn-t-for-DPM-.md

 These workloads can be running on a single server or in a cluster configuration.

-**Workaround**: If you want to protect a workload that isn’t in a trusted domain, see [Protect computers in workgroups and untrusted domains](assetId:///1e050ac1-20d7-44e5-97a5-45b245a4f9ee) for exact details of what’s supported and what authentication is required.
+**Workaround**: If you want to protect a workload that isn’t in a trusted domain, see [Prepare computers in workgroups and untrusted domains](../Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md) for exact details of what’s supported and what authentication is required.

 ### Short\-term backup to tape isn’t supported
 **Issue**: DPM doesn’t support short\-term backup \(incremental backup\) to tape for workload data \(Exchange, SQL Server, SharePoint, Hyper\-V\).
 Only file data \(volumes, shares, folders\) can be backed up incrementally.